The Israeli army's deputy chief of staff has drawn a rebuke from Israeli ministers for comparing pre-Holocaust Germany to trends in Israel today.

 The Israeli military said Maj Gen Golan did not intend to compare Israel and its army to "the horrors" of Germany 70 years ago.

-Israel was marking its annual Holocaust remembrance day, in memory of the six million Jews killed by Nazi Germany and its collaborators.
+Israel is marking its annual Holocaust remembrance day, in memory of the six million Jews killed by Nazi Germany and its collaborators.

-Ceremonies were held around the country, including a main ceremony at Jerusalem’s Yad Vashem Holocaust memorial that Israeli prime minister Benjamin Netanyahu attended.
+Ceremonies were held around the country beginning on Wednesday evening, including a main ceremony at Jerusalem's Yad Vashem Holocaust memorial that Israeli prime minister Benjamin Netanyahu attended.

 Maj Gen Golan spoke at the Massuah Institute for the Study of the Holocaust, a museum and seminar centre dedicated to discussing the significance of the Holocaust in contemporary society and culture.

-He made reference to a case in March in which a soldier was charged with manslaughter for shooting a Palestinian attacker as he lay wounded on the ground in the West Bank, saying “not everything we do is right” but that Israel’s army does not cover up “problematic activity”.
+He did not specify, but he made reference to a case in March in which a soldier was charged with manslaughter for shooting a Palestinian attacker as he lay wounded on the ground in the West Bank, saying "not everything we do is right" but that Israel's army does not cover up "problematic activity".